 Ryan Strugnell, Teacher of Maths and Physics

-I will explain my background a little more.
-In terms of qualification I was, most recently, a Civil Engineer, working in New Zealand.
-In terms of personal passion, I really enjoy interacting and "journeying’ with youth.
-In my 6 years of working as an Engineer I have spent much of my spare time either assisting in youth-based organizations or involved in career exposés, both at corporate events and in the classrooms.
+I was a Civil Engineer in my previous career in New Zealand, but in terms of personal passion, I really enjoy interacting and "journeying’ with youth.
+In my 6 years of working as an Engineer I spent much of my spare time either assisting in youth-based organizations or involved in career exposés, both at corporate events and in the classrooms.

 Over the years prior to moving to China I had been debating a career change.
 I faced the choice between a career in Engineering versus a career in Teaching.
-There are many variables to consider in changing vocation, and in retrospect the lack of Engineering opportunities in Chengdu was the much needed catalyst to push me towards teaching.
-I am grateful.
-This is my second year as a Secondary School teacher in Chengdu.
-I taught at an International School in the 2010-2011 school year and transferred to Shishi High School this year to work alongside my wife, Elizabeth.
+This is my third year as a Secondary School teacher in Chengdu.
+I taught at an International School in the 2010-2011 school year and transferred to Shishi High School the following year to work alongside my wife, Elizabeth.

 Chengdu has its unique attractions, but there is more satisfaction for me in living in a new place and getting to know the people, getting to know things a tourist on a two week schedule can’t tangibly appreciate.
-We’ve been in Chengdu for a year now.
 Our roadside grocer greets us and gives us discounts, the family who run a Uy restaurant know us by name and know our usual / favourite dishes.
-Likewise, working at Shishi high school has its own character and we (Elizabeth and I) look forward to at least two more years here, getting to understand better how this unique city in the west of China ticks.
+Likewise, working at Shishi high school has its own character and we (Elizabeth and I) enjoy getting to understand better how this unique city in the west of China ticks.

 Student Case Study

-I joined the A-Level Centre in 2012.
-I was glad to meet a lot of foreign teachers, while making some new friends.
+When I joined the A-Level Centre, I was glad to meet a lot of foreign teachers, while making some new friends.

 In this programme, I gain a lot of benefits, especially from the perspective of language and academic experience.
 By committing to an English-only policy in the classroom and talking to the native-speaker teachers, I feel completely immersed in the language, which effectively improves my English skills.
 At the academic level, I am allowed to choose a variety of subjects.
 I also have more opportunities to do experiments in the labs, which inspires my interest and curiosity in the subjects.

 I am still facing an important challenge at the A-level Centre: An English-only policy.
-It requires students to build vocabulary quickly and practice English out loud.I plan to go to a university located in the USA.
-I will study in the university at least four years majoring in Statistics or Economics.
+It requires students to build vocabulary quickly and practice English out loud.I am now moving on to the University of California, majoring in Statistics and Probability.